Abrahamogbedobor/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/FBYTTv9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 The above figures shows osTicket professionals logging into osTicket platform, in order to troubleshoot and resolved raised tickets from end-users.
-Notably, the first agent Jane Doe was unable to view or amend raised tickets from  end-users after logging into the platform as an admin whereas the second admin user as shown above was able to view and amend tickets.
+Notably, the first agent Jane Doe was unable to view or amend raised tickets from  end-users after logging into the platform as an agent whereas the second user (admin) as shown above was able to view and amend tickets.
 This is because, permission was not granted to Jane Doe during osTicket configuration stage.
 </p>
 <br />